Definition

 UK DESNZ Sets Out Warm Homes Plan Transition Support For ECO-Dependent Small Businesses

-The UK Government has confirmed the transition from the Energy Company Obligation (ECO) scheme to the Warm Homes Plan, earmarking £1.5 billion for low-income household upgrades.
-Energy-efficiency and construction firms should prepare for a shift toward public procurement frameworks and new regulatory requirements for rental properties and new builds.
+The UK is transitioning from the Energy Company Obligation to the Warm Homes Plan, earmarking £1.5 billion for low-income household energy upgrades.
+Construction and energy-efficiency firms should prepare for a shift toward public procurement frameworks and upcoming efficiency mandates for rental and new-build properties.

 Scottish Government Publishes Consultation Analysis For Draft Climate Change Plan 2026–2040

-Scotland has published the stakeholder consultation analysis for its 2026–2040 Climate Change Plan, signaling the next phase in refining its net-zero roadmap.
-Businesses should prepare for a final plan that likely emphasizes just transition support, regionalized implementation, and more rigorous monitoring of decarbonization outcomes.
+Scotland has released the stakeholder consultation analysis for its 2026–2040 Climate Change Plan, marking a critical step toward finalizing its long-term net-zero strategy.
+Businesses should anticipate a final roadmap that prioritizes sector-specific just transition supports, regionalized decarbonization mandates, and enhanced reporting requirements for climate outcomes.

 EU Parliament ENVI Committee Considers Draft Report On ETS2 Market Stability Reserve

-The European Parliament’s ENVI Committee has proposed reforms to the EU ETS2 Market Stability Reserve to mitigate price volatility and social impacts ahead of the system's implementation.
-Companies in the transport and building sectors should anticipate more reactive price-control mechanisms and potential temporary exemptions as the EU seeks to manage the transition to higher carbon costs.
+The European Parliament's ENVI Committee has proposed reforms to the EU ETS2 Market Stability Reserve to increase price-control reactivity for the transport and building sectors.
+Organizations should anticipate more frequent market interventions and potential temporary exemptions as regulators attempt to mitigate the social impact of rising carbon costs.

 Flanders Updates Mijn VerbouwPremie Eligibility and Heat Pump Cooling Rules From 1 March 2026

-Flanders is restricting "Mijn VerbouwPremie" grant eligibility for insulation and glazing while tightening heat pump cooling requirements effective March 1, 2026.
+Flanders is restricting renovation grant eligibility for insulation and glazing while tightening heat pump cooling requirements effective March 2026.
 This shift toward targeted social support and fossil-fuel-free heating signals a narrowing market for subsidized high-end renovations and stricter technical standards for HVAC installations.

 US House Resolution 1075 Provides for Consideration of H.R.
 4626 and H.R.
 4758 on Appliance Standards and Home Electrification Subsidies